Why are North Koreans soldiers fighting in Ukraine war? Here’s what we know

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

+Pyongyang recently vowed to back Russia till it achieved victory over Ukraine.
+“Our traditional, historically friendly relations, which have traveled the tested path of history, today ... are rising to a new level of relations of invincible military comradeship,” the North’s foreign minister Choe Son Hui said during her trip to Moscow last week.

+It came as US secretary of state Antony Blinken warned North Korean troops fighting inside the Russian president’s “meat grinder” war would be a legitimate military target.

-Volodymyr Zelensky said North Korean officers and technical personnel have already been spotted in Russian-occupied territories but did not specify when.
+Mr Zelensky said last month North Korean officers and technical personnel had been spotted in Russian-occupied territories but did not specify when.
 “I believe they sent officers first to assess the situation before deploying troops,” Mr Zelensky said last week, warning that the participation of a third country could escalate the conflict into a world war.

-The Ukrainian president claimed, without providing any details, that his government had intelligence that nearly 10,000 soldiers from North Korea were being prepared to join the Russian forces fighting in his country.

 What is the extent of North Korea's involvement?